 Many children begin piano between ages 4 and 6.
 This is when they start developing:

-Basic finger strength and dexterity
+- Basic finger strength and dexterity

-Longer attention spans (15–20 minutes is perfect)
+- Longer attention spans of fifteen to twenty minutes

-At ages 6–8, students can usually:
+At ages 6 to 8, students can usually:

-Read simple music notation
+- Read simple music notation

-Practice short pieces independently
+- Practise short pieces independently

-Understand basic music theory concepts
+- Understand basic music theory concepts

 Best Age to Start Violin Lessons